DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 4. **Asynchronous Communication**: The protocol does not require strict request-response pairing.
 A client can send multiple queries before receiving responses, and responses can be processed as they arrive.

+With this understanding of the protocol flow, we can now examine the specific components that make up DNSCrypt packets and their structure.

 # Protocol Components

+The DNSCrypt protocol defines specific packet structures for both client queries and server responses.
+These components work together to provide the security properties described in the previous section.

 Definitions for client queries: